itsultracheese/MS-DSA-NET/README.md

 # MS-DSA-NET

+This repository contains the code for "Focal Cortical Dysplasia Lesion Segmentation Using Multiscale Dual-Self-Attention Network".

 Focal cortical dysplasia (FCD) is a predominant etiology of drug-resistant epilepsy, requiring surgical resection of the affected cortical regions for effective treatment.
 However, the accurate preoperative localization of FCD lesions in magnetic resonance